-Subsequent to the determination of the day-ahead commitment of generating units by the NYISO, transmission owners will have the opportunity to review the unit short-term reliability of the transmission owner's local system and such operating circumstances have not been addressed in any Reliability Rules, inclusive of local reliability rules, the transmission owner will have the flexibility to request additional generating units to be committed for service.
+Subsequent to the determination of the day-ahead commitment of generating units by the NYISO, transmission owners will have the opportunity to review the unit commitment.
+To the extent that operating circumstances may adversely impact short-term reliability of the transmission owner's local system and such operating circumstances have not been addressed in any Reliability Rules, inclusive of local reliability rules, the transmission owner will have the flexibility to request additional generating units to be committed for service.
 The final commitment decision will rest with the NYISO and will be posted on the NYISO's Open Access Same-Time Information System ("OASIS").